Falilah/pomodoro/readme.md

 ## build model

-- User run with two commands,
+- User run with two commands, ✅
-- It takes those command and set them up in a struct
+- It takes those command and set them up in a struct ✅
+- assert worktime is atleat 3times greater than break time
 - start counting the first args based on minutes, ==> if conversion to seconds is needed do well to convert in the code
 - After the first args trigger a break sound
 - Allow users to acknowledge